denalbugata/Keylogger-Practice-Project/README.md

 <h1>Keylogger Practice Project</h1>

 <h2>Description</h2>
-This script uses the pynput library to listen for keyboard events.
-The on_press function is called whenever a key is pressed, and it appends the pressed key to a global log list.
-The key is then written to a file called log.txt.
+This script is a simple keylogger that captures every key press, and records them in a text file called "log.txt".
+It imports the necessary modules from the pynput library, which allows it to listen to keyboard inputs.
+The script defines a function on_press which is called every time a key is pressed.
+In the function, it first tries to get the character of the key pressed, if it fails it checks if the key pressed is a space, if it is a space it assigns current_key as a space otherwise it assigns current_key as " + str(key) + " ".
+Then it appends the current key to a global variable called log.
+It then opens the "log.txt" file, which is created if it does not exist, and writes the key presses to the file.
+The script starts the keylogger by initializing an empty log list, and creates a keyboard listener that calls the on_press function whenever a key is pressed.
+The listener is joined so that the script waits for key presses and continues to run until it is interrupted.
 <br />